Topological perspective on bulk boundary thermodynamic equivalence: Conclusion and discussion

 \acknowledgments

 We are grateful to Zi-Qing Chen, Robert B. Mann and Yi Pang for valuable help and useful discussions.
+We sincerely thank the anonymous referee for their valuable suggestions, which have significantly improved the manuscript.
 This work was supported by the National Natural Science Foundation of China (Grants No. 12305065, No. 12475056, No. 12475055 and No. 12247101), the China Postdoctoral Science Foundation (Grant No. 2023M731468), the Gansu Province's Top Leading Talent Support Plan, the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No.25JRRA799), and the `111 Center' under Grant No. B20063.